This post may contain affiliate links. Please see our disclosure policy.

 - Oats: Use regular rolled oats or quick-cook oats, not steel-cut oats.
 And be sure to check that your oats are certified gluten-free if need be.

 - Bananas: Use ripe or slightly overripe bananas for the most prominent banana flavor and natural sweetness.
-If using frozen bananas, be sure to defrost before adding them to the batter.
+If using frozen bananas, be sure to defrost and drain off excess liquid before adding them to the batter.

 - Milk: Any variety of milk will work.
 Regular milk, soy milk, almond milk, oat milk, etc.